User Guide - PatientBook

 -

-display appointments of the 1st patient in the results of thefind
+find Betsyfollowed byviewApp 1display appointments of the 1st patient in the results of thefindcommand.

 Adding Appointment to Patient : addApp